darigasekerbek/Blockhain-Token-Smart-Contract/README.md

 # Blockhain-1.
 AituDariga Token Smart Contract
+Details
+Name: Tenge
+Symbol: TG
+Total Supply: 2000
+Standard: ERC-20

 Summary
   The ERC-20-based AituDariga Token (symbol: TG) is implemented by this Solidity smart contract.
 The "Tenge" token has a total quantity of 2000 when it is first produced.
 Retrieving transaction timestamps and details about the sender and recipient of the transaction are also included in the contract.

 Functions
 getLatestTransactionTimestamp()